Ethernet: Fundamentals

 Under Clause 4 and the original definitions of MII, the carrier sense and collision signals becomes undefined under full duplex operation.
 Most commercial PHYs simply continue to operate these signals unchanged between the two modes.
 However, Clause 4A allows the option to repurpose them.

 There are conditions under which the medium is not ready for transmission, such as when leaving LPI.
 In these cases, the PHY may use the carrier sense signal to request deference from the MAC until the situation is resolved.
-This is described in Clause 4A.2.3.2.1 and largely amounts to implementing bullets 1-3 of the half duplex logic.
+This is described in Clause 4A.2.3.2.1 and largely amounts to implementing the collision avoidance component of the half duplex logic.
 It should be emphasized that this usage of carrier sense is not commonly supported in commercial PHYs and using it on such devices may result in significant transmission delays.

 Autonegotiation